Title

 The National Cultural Heritage Act of 2009 aims to preserve and promote Filipino culture and heritage through the establishment of policies, regulations, and incentives for the conservation, registration, and protection of cultural properties, as well as the promotion of cultural education and the establishment of cultural agencies and programs.

-The main objectives are to protect, preserve, conserve and promote the nation's cultural heritage, establish and strengthen cultural institutions, and protect cultural workers ensuring their professional development and well-being.
+RA 10066 seeks to: (1) protect, preserve, conserve and promote the nation’s cultural heritage, its property and histories, and the ethnicity of local communities; (2) establish and strengthen cultural institutions; and (3) protect cultural workers and ensure their professional development and well-being.

-The appropriate cultural agency has the right of first refusal to purchase national cultural treasures, and may match any offer made prior to the finalization of the sale.
+Yes.
+Under Section 9, the appropriate cultural agency has the right of first refusal in the purchase of cultural properties declared as national cultural property, and may match any offer made prior to finality of the sale.

 Analyze Cases Smarter, Faster